American Rebel Holdings Announ - GuruFocus.com

 The Company intends to use the net proceeds from the private placement primarily for general working capital and administrative purposes.

-EF Hutton, a division of Benchmark Investments, LLC, is acting as exclusive placement agent for the offering.
+EF Hutton, division of Benchmark Investments, LLC, acted as exclusive placement agent for the offering.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.